NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/confusion_matrix_estimation.rst

 ========================================================================================
 Estimating Confusion Matrix Elements for Binary Classification
 ========================================================================================
-This tutorial explains how to use NannyML to estimate the confusion matrix for binary classification models in the absence of target data.
+This tutorial explains how to use NannyML to estimate the :term:`confusion matrix<Confusion Matrix>` for binary classification models in the absence of target data.
 To find out how CBPE estimates performance, read the :ref:`explanation of Confidence-based
 Performance Estimation<performance-estimation-deep-dive>`.